tallforasmurf/PPQT2/README.md

 (July 2015) This project is substantially complete.

-(August 2022) Just for fun began updating to use PyQt6, however was unable to get the hunspell-dev package or hunspell module to install.
-Not going to continue with what is only a vanity project.
+(August 2022) Just for fun began updating to use PyQt6, this is purely a vanity project, nobody wants to know but me.
+Hit a snag with Hunspell and then discovered Spylls, a pure-Python remake of Hunspell.
+So continuing.

 ## What Is PPQT?